yyxhdy/yyxhdy.github.io/_pages/professional.md

 * Journal of Scheduling
 * Journal of Real-Time Image Processing
 * Journal of Computer Science and Technology
+* Journal of Computational Science
 * International Journal of Production Research
 * Engineering Optimization
 * Wireless Communications and Mobile Computing
+* Multimedia Tools and Applications
+* Software: Practice and Experience

 ## Reviewer for Conferences